Staging and Evaluation

 Tests Used in the Staging Process Include the Following

 MRI (magnetic resonance imaging): This imaging form uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the colon.
 A dye may be injected into the patient through a vein to the cancer cells so they show up brighter in the picture.
-And is used to evaluate the liver and thickness and lymph node spread of a rectal cancer.
+The test can also be used to evaluate the liver and the thickness and lymph node spread of a rectal cancer.

 PET scan (positron emission tomography): This imaging looks for malignant tumor cells in the body.
 A small amount of radioactive glucose (sugar) is injected into a vein.
 The PET scanner rotates around the body and makes a picture of where glucose is being used in the body.
 Malignant tumor cells show up brighter in the picture because they are more active and take up more glucose than normal cells do.
-Most often used to look for return of a colorectal cancer in the body or monitor response to treatment.
+This test is most often used to look for the return of a colorectal cancer in the body or to monitor response to treatment.

 Rigid proctoscopy and endorectal ultrasound for rectal cancers: The surgeon inserts a scope into the rectum to determine the exact location of a rectal cancer.
-The Ultrasound probe is inserted into the rectum to determine thickness of the cancer and whether lymph nodes are done.
+The Ultrasound probe is inserted into the rectum to determine the thickness of the cancer and whether lymph nodes are involved.